-Students in programs requiring a thesis must register in the thesis course no later than one semester after the completion of their coursework and must maintain registration in the thesis by paying the thesis continuation fee for each 12 month period until the semester in which the thesis receives final approval.
+Students in programs requiring a thesis must register in the thesis course no later than one semester after the completion of their coursework and must maintain registration in the thesis by paying the thesis continuation fee on a semester by semester basis until the semester in which the thesis receives final approval.
+See Financial Policies (msvu.ca/Financial-Information) on the Mount website for further details.

-Academic Appeals Procedures
+2.2.13 Academic Appeals Procedures